ucsc-ospo/ucsc-ospo.github.io/content/report/osre24/uchicago/chameleontroviredesign/20240612-aliciaem/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 image:
  caption: ""
  focal_point: ""
  preview_only: false
 ---

 Hello!
-My name is Qianru, and I will be working on a project to improve spatial transcriptomics during Google Summer of Code 2024.
-My project, [Benchmarking Gene Imputation Methods for Spatial Transcriptomics](https://ucsc-ospo.github.io/project/osre24/uci/benchmarkst/), is mentored by [Ziheng Duan](https://ucsc-ospo.github.io/author/ziheng-duan/) and [Cormac Flanagan](https://users.soe.ucsc.edu/~cormac/).
-The goal is to create a standard platform to evaluate methods for filling in missing gene data, which is a big challenge in spatial transcriptomics.
-[My proposal can be viewed here!](https://drive.google.com/file/d/1ydqGuuzpNgPpVUBvTiFvF1q7qV9gA_wm/view?usp=sharing)

-Spatial transcriptomics lets us see where genes are active in tissues, giving us insight into how cells interact in their natural environment.
-However, current methods often miss some gene data, making it hard to get a complete picture.
-Gene imputation can help fill in these gaps.

-My project will:

-Create a benchmark dataset to standardize gene imputation tasks across different platforms, species, and organs.

-Compare various gene imputation methods to see how well they work in different scenarios.

-Develop a user-friendly Python package with tools for gene imputation to help researchers improve their data.

-I'm excited to contribute to this project and help advance the field of spatial transcriptomics by making data analysis more accurate and comprehensive.
+My name is Alicia Esquivel Morel, and I'm a graduate research assistant at the University of Missouri – Columbia, pursuing a PhD in Computer Science.
+This summer, I'm working on a project to improve user experience reproducibility through a redesign of TROVI, as part of the Summer of Reproducibility (SoR) program.

+**Research Reproducibility with a TROVI Redesign**

+Researchers constantly face challenges replicating experiments due to limitations in current tools.
+TROVI, a platform designed to facilitate experiment replication, can be hindered by hard to follow interfaces and difficulties integrating code and data.
+This leads to confusion and frustration.

+My SoR project tackles these issues by redesigning TROVI to enhance user experience reproducibility.
+Imagine a user-friendly platform where uploading code, sharing data, and collaborating with colleagues becomes effortless.

+**The Redesign's Goals**

+* **Enhanced User Experience:** Inspired by user-friendly platforms like Google Colab, we'll simplify TROVI's interface for intuitive navigation and ease of use.
+* **Uploads and Sharing:** Uploading code and data, as well as collaborating with researchers are key goals.
+Integration with platforms like GitHub will further streamline collaboration.
+* **Continuous Improvement:**  A built-in feedback loop will allow users to provide input and suggestions, ensuring TROVI constantly evolves based on user needs.

+**The Road Ahead**

+We're at the beginning of the redesign process.
+In the next blog post, I'll describe the project's specific goals and the deliverables you can expect.

+**Stay tuned to see how TROVI is built for reproducible research!!**